grzegorzmazur/yacas/pages/getting_started.md

 of scripts that implement many of the symbolic algebra operations; new algorithms can be easily added to the library.

+Interested?
+Have a look at [screenshots](screenshots/) to see how it actually looks like.

 Yacas comes with extensive [documentation](https://yacas.readthedocs.org/) covering the scripting language, implemented functionality and the algorithms used.